PFA Awards LIVE Updates And Winners As Mohamed Salah And Kevin De Bruyne Go For Player Of The Year

-Salah and De Bruyne are the two favourites for the top prize, while Harry Kane, David De Gea, Leroy Sane and David Silva have also been nominated.
+Salah and De Bruyne are the two favorites for the top prize, while Harry Kane, David De Gea, Leroy Sane, and David Silva have also been nominated.

 We will be bringing you all of the winners through the night as they are announced right here…

 39million – Liverpool agreed a fee, including add-ons, in the region of 39million euros to sign Salah from Roma last year.
 The exchange rate at the time meant that cost the Reds £34.3million – a bargain given his performances since.

 13 – The 25-year-old was not a complete stranger to the Premier League when he arrived at Liverpool this summer.
 However, during his previous stint at Chelsea, he made just 13 Premier League appearances, seven of which were off the bench, and scored only twice.

 57 – It was in the 57th minute of his Liverpool bow when Salah opened his account for Liverpool in the 3-3 draw with Watford back in August.
 The Egyptian prodded the ball over the line from close range after latching onto Roberto Firmino’s attempted lob.

 7 – Salah’s best scoring streak of the season occurred between an FA Cup tie against West Brom on January 27 and a Premier League win over Newcastle on March 3.
 He scored for seven games running in all competitions and struck twice against Tottenham.

 3 – This season Salah became the first player in Premier League history to win the player of the month award three times during a term.
 He was voted as the division’s best player in November, February and March.